willow-ahrens/FinchBenchmarks/artifact.md

 implements the looplets described in the paper, and a set of benchmark scripts to run the benchmarks described in the paper.
-The specific runtimes measured depend on the host computer, however we expect the relative performance between Finch, TACO and OpenCV to match the results presented in the paper.
+The specific runtimes measured depend on the host computer, however we expect the relative performance between Finch, TACO and OpenCV to roughly match the results presented in the paper.

 ## Artifact check-list (meta-information)
 - **Compilation:**  This artifact compares to two versions of TACO which are